cetola/TemperatureMonitor/coverage.md

 #### Coverage

 The one coverage group has a coverpoint of the request line, so only op codes are covered.
 We split these opcodes up into 2 bins: "get commands" and "set commands".
+We also have a coverpoint for the reqData variable, which checks three bins, "all ones", "all zeros", and "everything else".

 #### Monitor / Checker / Scorecard

 Since we only have 1 covergroup, we really only check to see if coverage is 100%.
 This value is only checked visually, where as in a proper checker, we would test to see if the get_coverage value was greater than a certain threshold (e.g. 95%).
+We could also check to see if the bin "all zeros" for data gets tested more than a certain percent.

 #### Summary

-As you can see from the coverage report (example_report.txt), we cover 100% of the op codes.
+As you can see from the coverage report (example_report.txt), we cover 100% of the op codes and data.
 However, some codes, for example OUT_AVG, are only tested once.
 Other codes like SET_LOW_TEMP are tested 6 times.
+Likewise, as expected, the "all ones" and "all zeros" data are tested 1/4 as much as the "other" data values.
 As shown in the log (example_log.txt) the test takes 151ns.